spotify/confidence-resolver-rust/openfeature-provider/go/README.md

 ### Provider Creation Fails

 If provider creation fails, verify:
-- `APIClientID`, `APIClientSecret`, and `ClientSecret` are correct
+- `ClientSecret` is correct
-- Your application has network access to `edge-grpc.spotify.com` (or custom service addresses if configured)
+- Your application has network access to the Confidence CDN
 - Credentials have the necessary permissions in your Confidence dashboard

 ### No Flag Evaluations Work